co-de-sign/abcss/README.md

 # Ambience-Base-Components Style Structure
 A CSS Architecture Framework

 ABCSS is a way to organize the style rules in three directories.
-This directories are `ambience`, `base` and `components` (hence the name).
+These directories are `ambience`, `base` and `components` (hence the name).
 These directories are alphabetically ordered from the most generic to the more specific.

 > This architecture is heavily influenced by the [SMACSS Framework](https://smacss.com) and its [CSS Rules Categorization](https://smacss.com/book/categorizing).